The Caterham Superlight R600Enlarge Photo

 Some would argue that a Caterham version of the Renault Alpine would give them just that, but we suspect Fernandes’ vision is more even ambitious.
 Caterham certainly has the means and the minds to develop a supercar at its disposal, since it’s already active in F1 chassis development and owns a composites manufacturing business.

 Tony Fernandes is used to betting on long shots, too.
 After mortgaging his house and spending his life savings to buy struggling Malaysian airline Air Asia, he was able to reach break-even and erase the airline’s crippling debt within a year.
-Two year’s later, according to Wikipedia, the airline’s initial public offering was oversubscribed by 130-percent.
+Two years later, the airline’s initial public offering was oversubscribed by 130-percent.

 As if running an airline, and F1 team and a car company wasn’t enough, Fernandes is also behind a string of no-frills Tune Hotels and is the president of the Association of Southeast Asian Nations (ASEAN) Basketball League, which governs professional basketball teams throughout Southeast Asia.